-The Board of Pardons and Paroles has changed the procedures and forms for clemency applications from current offenders.
-The purpose of the changes is to focus the process on determining who might be appropriate for clemency and reduce the processing effort for those individuals who are clearly inappropriate for consideration.
+The Board of Pardons and Paroles has changed the procedures and forms for commutation applications from current offenders.
+The purpose of the changes is to focus the process on determining who might be appropriate for commutations and reduce the processing effort for those individuals who are clearly inappropriate for consideration.

 - Sentence of 8 years or more: Eligible after 4 years.